 32749 Franklin Rd Suite 200 Franklin, MI 48025

 Dental crowns are one of the most common and effective solutions in restorative dentistry.
 These custom-made caps are placed over damaged or weakened teeth to restore their shape, size, strength, and appearance.
-While only a dentist can make the final recommendation, there are several signs that could indicate a crown is in your future.
+While only a dentist can make the final recommendation, several signs may indicate a crown is in your future.
 Knowing when a dental crown might be right for you can help you make an informed decision about your oral health.
+Dr. Jomana Shayota is here to help you decide if you need a crown.

 Knowing when a dental crown might be right for you can help you make an informed decision about your oral health.